Disciplinary Procedures and Sanctions

 Each student shall be responsible for maintaining on file with the Office of Student Affairs his current school and permanent home addresses.
 Notification of these addresses shall be in writing.

 Right To Petition For Readmission

 A student who has been expelled or suspended may petition for readmission.
 The petition must be in writing and directed to the President of Georgia College.
 Such petition may not be filed before the expiration of three years from the date of the final determination in expulsion cases, or before the expiration of one-half of the suspension.
-The president shall refer the petition for readmission to the vice president and Dean of Students as custodian of the disciplinary record.
-The vice president and Dean of Students shall submit all materials and/or records to the president.
-The president shall request that the vice president and Dean of Students convene a Readmission Review Panel as described below.
+The President shall refer the petition for readmission to the Vice President for Student Affairs as custodian of the disciplinary record.
+The Vice President for Student Affairs shall submit all materials and/or records to the president.
+The President shall request that the Vice President for Student Affairs convene a Readmission Review Panel as described below.

-The vice president and Dean of Students (non-voting) shall convene a Readmission Review Panel composed of one student appointed by the Student Government Association, one staff member from student affairs who will serve as chair, and a faculty member from the petitioner's major department.
+The Vice President for Student Affairs (non-voting) shall convene a Readmission Review Panel composed of one student appointed by the Student Government Association, one staff member from the Office of Student Affairs who will serve as chair, and a faculty member from the petitioner's major department.
 All members must be present.

 Amendments To Disciplinary Procedures

-Student disciplinary procedures shall be amended only by the Student Affairs Council in consultation with the vice president and Dean of Students.
-Responsibility for proposing revisions to the student disciplinary procedures is delegated to the Student Affairs Council.
+Student disciplinary procedures shall be amended only by the University Senate in consultation with the Vice President for Student Affairs.
+Responsibility for proposing revisions to the student disciplinary procedures is delegated to the Office of Student Affairs.

-The Student Affairs Council shall accept and review recommendations from students, faculty and administrators regarding revisions of student disciplinary procedures and shall prepare proposed revisions and forward them to the President of Georgia College.
+The Office of Student Affairs shall accept and review recommendations from students, faculty and administrators regarding revisions of student disciplinary procedures and shall prepare proposed revisions and forward them to University Senate.

-Nothing included above shall be construed as a limitation upon the president to propose changes without reference to the council.
+Nothing included above shall be construed as a limitation upon the President to propose changes without reference to the Office of Student Affairs.